 The Auxiliary of the Legion met Thursday afternoon, Feb.
-14, at the home of Mrs. Charles Pope Caldwell, 29 Ibis Street, and perfected some of the arrangements for the dance.
-The Forest Hills Bulletin FOREST HILLS, LONG ISLAND Published fortnightly hv
+14, at the home of Mrs. Charles Pope Caldwell, 29 like Street and perfected some of the convergence of the convergen

+Ibis Street, and perfected some of the arrangements for the dance.

+The Forest Vills Bulletin

+FOREST HILLS, LONG ISLAND Published fortnightly